AVSystem/developer-zone/docs/LwM2M_Client/ESP32/M5Stick.md

 0. Once the upgrade is finished, you can check the new version of the firmware under **Current firmware**.
     ![Current firware](images/current_firmware.png "Current firware")

+## Next steps

+If you want to develop your own LwM2M-enabled application based on M5Stick, check [Anjay-esp32-client](https://github.com/AVSystem/Anjay-esp32-client) and start prototyping!